 Dedicated Graphics Cards on a Desktop

-On a desktop, dedicated graphics cards are a separate expansion cards that plug into the PCIe slots on the motherboard.
+On a desktop, dedicated graphics cards are separate expansion cards that plug into the PCIe slots on the motherboard.

 Desktop dedicated graphics cards plug into the PCIe x16 slot on your motherboard.